The Colonial Pipeline Ransomware

 The Colonial Pipeline ransomware attack is the most significant publicly declared cyber attack against essential infrastructure in the U.S.

-The attack took place in multiple stages against Colonial Pipeline I.T. systems.
-This large-scale ransomware attack targeted and compromised the pipeline’s operational technology systems that moved oil.
+The attack unfolded in multiple stages, targeting Colonial Pipeline’s I.T. systems.
+This large-scale ransomware attack compromised the pipeline’s operational technology systems responsible for moving oil.

-The attack started when a hacker group called DarkSide got access to the Colonial Pipeline network.
+It began when a hacker group called DarkSide gained access to the Colonial Pipeline network.
 Within two hours, the attackers stole 100 gigabytes of data.
-Besides the data theft, the hackers infected the Colonial Pipeline I.T. network, affecting many computer systems, including accounting and billing.
+In addition to the data theft, the hackers infected the I.T. network, affecting numerous computer systems, including accounting and billing.

-The company shut down the pipeline to control the ransomware from spreading.
-They then brought the security investigation firm Mandiant to investigate the attack.
-Colonial Pipeline also notified the FBI, Cybersecurity, and Infrastructure Security Agency, the U.S. Department of Energy, and the Department of Homeland Security about the incident.
+To prevent the ransomware from spreading, the company shut down the pipeline.
+They brought in the security investigation firm Mandiant to investigate the attack and notified the FBI, the Cybersecurity and Infrastructure Security Agency, the U.S. Department of Energy, and the Department of Homeland Security.

-Yet, despite all efforts by these agencies, Colonial Pipeline paid a ransom of $4.4 million to the DarkSide hackers for the decryption key, allowing its I.T. staff to regain control of its systems.
+Despite these efforts, Colonial Pipeline paid a ransom of $4.4 million to the DarkSide hackers for the decryption key, allowing its I.T. staff to regain control of its systems.

-After the attack, Colonial Pipeline restarted its supply operations on May 13, 2022.
+Following the attack, Colonial Pipeline resumed its supply operations on May 13, 2022.

-The CTO (Chief Technology Officer) and Senior Vice-President at the cybersecurity firm, Mandiant, Charles Carmakal, stated that the attackers got into the Colonial Pipeline network via an exposed password for a VPN account.
-He confirmed it during a hearing on June 8 in front of the House Committee on Homeland Security.
+The CTO (Chief Technology Officer) and Senior Vice President at the cybersecurity firm Mandiant, Charles Carmakal, stated that the attackers got into the Colonial Pipeline network via an exposed password for a VPN account.
+He confirmed this during a hearing on June 8 in front of the House Committee on Homeland Security.

-Organizations mostly use VPNs in corporate networks for delivering remote security and encryption access.
-According to Carmakal’s testimony, one of the employees of Colonial Pipeline, who was not publicly presented or named during the hearing, was using the same password for the VPN in some other location.
-Somehow the password was compromised as part of a different data breach.
+Organizations mostly use VPNs in corporate networks to deliver remote security and encryption access.
+According to Carmakal’s testimony, one of Colonial Pipeline’s employees, who was not publicly presented or named during the hearing, was using the same password for the VPN in another location.
+Somehow, the password was compromised as part of a different data breach.

 Password reuse has become a common problem because people use the same password more than once.
 However, cybersecurity experts discourage this practice as it can lead to multiple breaches, as shown in this case.